NunoSempere/nunosempere.com/forecasting/index.md

 ### Squiggle

 I did a bunch of work around Squiggle, a language for creating quick probability estimates.
 You can read about this [here](https://forum.effectivealtruism.org/topics/squiggle).
-Unsatisfied with it, I [tried out many different languages](https://git.nunosempere.com/personal/time-to-botec) and [wrote my own version in C](https://git.nunosempere.com/personal/squiggle.c).
+Unsatisfied with it, I [tried out many different languages](https://git.nunosempere.com/personal/time-to-botec) and [wrote my own version in C](https://git.nunosempere.com/personal/squiggle.c), and later in [go](https://git.nunosempere.com/NunoSempere/fermi).